NiccoloSalvini/feature_hashing/README.md

 number of companies that want to exploit the benefits of online advertisement and also to the lack of widely extended and performing channel on the web, companies are *bidding* prices to grab their space.
 This market is really huge and capitalized.
+(Zhang et al. 2014b)

 > Emerged in 2009 \[?\], Real-Time Bidding (RTB) has become an important
 > new paradigm in display advertising.
 For example, eMarketer estimates